Oyez Project

 The Oyez Project is an unofficial online multimedia archive website for the Supreme Court of the United States.
-It was initiated by the Illinois Institute of Technology Chicago-Kent College of Law and now also sponsored by Cornell Law School Legal Information Institute and Justia.
+It was initiated by the Illinois Institute of Technology's Chicago-Kent College of Law and now also sponsored by Cornell Law School Legal Information Institute and Justia.

 The website has emphasis on the court's audio of oral arguments.
 The website "aims to be a complete and authoritative source for all audio recorded in the Court since [...]
 October 1955."
 The website also includes biographical information of both incumbent and historical justices of the Court and advocates who have argued before the court.
 The project's name refers to the interjection, "Oyez", that is spoken by the Supreme Court Marshal at the beginning of each argument session.
 The website was founded by Jerry Goldman, a research professor of law at the Chicago-Kent College of Law at Illinois Institute of Technology.